ucsb-ds/pl-dev-team/_lectures/week01a.md

   The point of reading this paper is to try to understand *why* this course is structured the way it is.

-# Other Homework will be on Gradescope
+# Other Homework will be on Canvas/Gradescope

 * You can access Gradescope through Canvas
 * Link to Canvas is on the course website: <https://ucsb-cs156.github.io/f24>